Lawyers in Detroit bankruptcy may face scrutiny on fees

-WILMINGTON, Delaware (Reuters) - Detroit’s bankruptcy filing last month brought a double-barreled bonus for lawyers - lots of much-needed work, and, due to a quirk of municipal bankruptcy law, no apparent need to disclose the fees they charge.
+WILMINGTON, Del., Aug 1 (Reuters) - Detroit’s bankruptcy filing last month brought a double-barreled bonus for lawyers - lots of much-needed work, and, due to a quirk of municipal bankruptcy law, no apparent need to disclose the fees they charge.

 But before lawyers from big-name firms could start totting up their billable hours, Judge Steven Rhodes made clear he wasn’t happy with the lack of transparency.
 He said he wants to appoint an examiner to make sure fees charged to the city are fully disclosed and reasonable.